 About this site

-This site shows a collection of research projects offering an insight into the microcosms found within fields of research that have been studied to gain insight into anthropological areas of investigation, and will be of interest to anyone currently looking at areas such as: Material culture, History, Art, Environmental Landscape, Economy, Health and Education.
+This site is a portfolio of independent research projects conducted to gain insight into anthropological areas of investigation looking at Material culture, History, Art, Environmental Landscape, Economy, Health and Education.
 Data has been gained through participant observation, ethnography, interviews, narrative, audio and visual filmography and photography.
-All research presented on this site is copyright protected and has been conducted by Independent Researcher Kathryn Walker MA FRAI.
+All research presented on this site is copyright protected and has been conducted by Kathryn Walker MA FRAI.

 What is Social Anthropology?